Or, Subtitled: “Mark Was a Methodist, but Loved a Dram” — Saga Continued from Alabama to Mississippi and Texas

 By 1860, Burke and Carolina Lindsey had moved to Bastrop County, Texas, where they appear on the 1860 federal census in the town of Bastrop.
 Burke is enumerated as W.B.
 Lindsy, 48, a farmer born in Kentucky.
 Wife Caroline is 42, born in Tennessee.
 Two houses away is the household of Carolina’s son Thomas Jefferson Brooks (1835-1862), who is listed as a miller.
 He had married Martha Elizabeth, daughter of Middleton Milledge Mead Hill and Julia Foster Walker, in Bastrop county on 9 December 1857.
 By 1860, the couple had had children Robert Alexander Hill Brooks and Eula Lee Brooks.
 They appear in this household on the 1860 census.

-In 1850, Alexander M. Brooks sold this house to James H. Wilbarger, son of the well-known Texas pioneer Josiah Wilbarger.
+In 1865, James H. Wilbarger, son of the well-known Texas pioneer Josiah Wilbarger, acquired this house.
 It is known today as the Wilbarger house.
 A picture of the house is found in Drury Blakeley Alexander’s Texas Homes of the Nineteenth Century (Austin: Univ. of TX Press, 1966), photo 95.

-At some point in the tail end of the 1840s, Alexander moved back to Houston where he married Aletha Sorrells (Hope, Freel, Patterson, Pierce) in January 1849 at Jane Elizabeth Hogan’s “Round Top” boarding house.
+Alexander married Aletha Sorrells (Hope, Freel, Patterson, Pierce) in January 1849 at Jane Elizabeth Hogan’s “Round Top” boarding house.
 The marriage was solemnized by Reverend Rufus Burleson, who later became president of Baylor University.
 Rufus Burleson’s uncle James Burleson had a daughter Elizabeth who married Charles Wesley Brooks, a first cousin of Alexander M. Brooks.
 Charles was a son of Alexander’s uncle James Brooks and wife Nancy Isbell.
 James Burleson lived for a period of time in Lawrence County, Alabama, before settling in Bastrop County, Texas, in 1831.

 Following his marriage to Aletha in 1849, Alexander and his wife then moved to Bastrop and lived there up to 1860, returning to Houston in 1860.
 All of this makes it interesting that Burke and Carolina Lindsey moved to Bastrop sometime between 1850 and 1860.